nicoleyimessier/VideoEffects/README.md

 This code was written in C++ (openFrameworks) and glsl.

-A list of relavaent class are below:
+A list of relevant class/code descriptions are below:
 * [VideoEffects](https://github.com/nicoleyimessier/VideoEffects/tree/master/src/VideoEffects): c++ class that uses shaders to create a mutli-pass generative effect on video textures
 * [Video](https://github.com/nicoleyimessier/VideoEffects/tree/master/src/Video): video player wrapper for HAP or WMF
 * [Shader](https://github.com/nicoleyimessier/VideoEffects/tree/master/src/shaders): various shaders for different effects including displacement, blur, and more.